carpentries-incubator/pangenomics/_episodes/05-get_homologues.md

 - "Which are the clustering algorithms that use Get_Homologues?"

 objectives:
-- "Clustering orthologous proteins from GenBank files."
+- "Clustering orthologous proteins from GenBank files"
-- "Create a Venn diagram using diferent clustering algorithms."
+- "Create a Venn diagram using diferent clustering algorithms"
-- "Implement and interpret the evolutionary history using Clustering orthologous proteins."
+- "Implement and interpret the evolutionary history using Clustering orthologous proteins"

 keypoints:
-- "First key point.
-Brief Answer to questions.
-(FIXME)"
+- "Get_Homologues is a software package for pangenome analyses "
+- "Clustering refers to the task of grouping sequences in such a way that sequences in the same group are more similar to each other than to those in other groups "
+- "Three sequence-clustering algorithms are supported by Get_Homologues; BDBH, OMCL and COGtriangles "
 ---

 ## What is Get_Homologues?